Karl Leisner: Life

+thought to be incurable was executed.
+Only the help of fellow prisoners prevented Leisner from being included in the "invalids' transport" to the Hartheim extermination clinic.

 On 17 December 1944, Gaudete Sunday, a fellow prisoner, French Bishop Gabriel Piguet, secretly ordained him a priest.
 The necessary paperwork with the authorization for the ordination, as well as other necessary items, were smuggled into the camp by "Mädi", the "Angel of Dachau", a young woman named Josefa Mack.
 (Mack went on to become a School Sister of Notre Dame in Munich, called Sister Maria Imma.)
 Some imprisoned Protestant pastors helped organize the event and a Jewish violinist played music near the barracks to create a diversion.

 The newly ordained priest only celebrated a single Mass and was so ill that he had to postpone his first Mass for over a week.
 When Dachau was liberated on 4 May 1945, Leisner was taken to a sanatarium in Planegg, near Munich.
 He died there a few months later, on 12 August 1945.

 Leisner's body was taken to Kleve and buried in a local cemetery on 20 August 1945.
 His remains were exhumed and re-interred in the crypt of the Cathedral of Xanten in 1966.

 Beatification

 On a visit to Berlin in 1996, Pope John Paul II recognized Leisner as a martyr for the Catholic faith and beatified him, together with Bernhard Lichtenberg, another Nazi resister.
 His feast day is 12 August.

-The canonization process for Leisner has not yet been completed.